likeabird43/ai-generated-mlpipeline-audit/README.md

 While Large Language Models (LLMs) can generate technically plausible pipelines, this work demonstrates that under specific conditions—such as noisy labels, proxy targets, and distribution shifts—they can produce **misleading performance estimates** unless underlying assumptions are rigorously audited.

-To investigate this, I audited AI-generated pipelines across two contrasting domains:
+To investigate this, I audited AI-generated workflows across two contrasting domains:

 1. **K-pop hit prediction** — a weakly defined, high-noise problem
 2. **Healthcare prediction** — a structured but distribution-shifted problem

 ---